-- The assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at year-end by \$17.1 million. - The Town recognized their total net pension liability of \$18.9 million on the statement of net position. - The Town recognized their total net other postemployment liability of \$32.9 million on the statement of net position. - At the close of the current year, the Town's general fund reported an ending fund balance of \$5.5 million, an increase of \$510,000 in comparison with the prior year.
-Total fund balance represents 18.1% of total general fund expenditures. - The Town's long-term debt decreased by \$1.6 million during the current year bringing total debt to \$19.8 million.
+- The assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at year-end by \$20.1 million. - The Town recognized their total net pension liability of \$17.2 million on the statement of net position. - The Town recognized their total net other postemployment liability of \$25.0 million on the statement of net position. - At the close of the current year, the Town's general fund reported an ending fund balance of \$5.8 million, an increase of \$368,000 over the prior year.
+Total fund balance represents 19.8% of total general fund expenditures. - The Town's long-term debt decreased by \$2.1 million during the current year bringing total debt to \$19.8 million. - Town Hall Flood In February 2021, a flood destroyed approximately one-third of the lower portions of Town Hall.
+The damage was covered by insurance, and Town Hall was restored back to its original condition and employees moved back into the damaged sections in October of 2021.
+The Town has recorded the insurance proceeds of \$1.1 million, net of the related expenses on the Statement of Activities.
+On the governmental funds Statement of Revenues, Expenditures, and Changes in Fund Balances, the insurance proceeds were recorded as an other financing source and the expenditures were recorded as a Special Item within the other financing sources section, in accordance with generally accepted accounting principles.